About the Rotoscopers

-Morgan is a Arizona native and desert rat who loves the heat–she doesn’t even turn on the AC in her car in the middle of the summer!
+Morgan is an Arizona native and desert rat who loves the heat–she doesn’t even turn on the AC in her car in the middle of the summer!
 She loves big eyeliner, Lady Gaga, Survivor, and of course, animated films.

 Morgan grew up watching, devouring, and quoting animated films.
 Her favorite animated films are Aladdin, The Iron Giant, Sleeping Beauty and Ratatouille.

-She recently graduated from Arizona State University with her MBA in Marketing.
+She graduated from Arizona State University with her MBA in Marketing.
 If she could have one job in animation, she would want to work as the Director of Marketing, creating the promotion and buzz for the films that she loves so much.